Data-Driven Risk Measurement by SV-GARCH-EVT Model: Extreme Value Theory and Dynamic Risk Measurements

-where $y_t$ is considered log return series, $\alpha_0, \alpha_1 \geq 0$ to avoid negative variance, and for inference we would also assume that the $\epsilon_t$ are normally distributed.
-However, given the fat-tailed property of the financial return series being consistent with the SV model, we use GARCH with student $t$ innovation, $\epsilon_t \sim t_\nu(0,1)$.

-\quad\quad Table \ref{tab:garch} lists the results of parameter estimation by MLE (maximum likelihood estimation).
-According to the t-value and P-value, all parameters are significant.
+where $x_t$ is the log return series, and \(\alpha_0, \alpha_1 \geq 0\) to avoid negative variance.
+For inference, \(\epsilon_t\) is typically assumed to be normally distributed.
+However, given the fat-tailed property of financial return series consistent with the SV model, we use GARCH with Student's \(t\) innovation, \(\epsilon_t \sim t_\nu(0, 1)\).
+Table \ref{tab:garch} lists the results of parameter estimation by maximum likelihood estimation under our training data in Section \ref{Section:empirical}.
+According to the p-value, all parameters are significant.